LEE & LOW BOOKS

 Hannah has a degree in English from Tufts University and joined LEE & LOW in the summer of 2008.
 Hannah likes exploring the city and visiting the Cupcake Truck when it parks near the office (especially on Red Velvet days).
 Her favorite LEE & LOW books are Bird and Yum! ¡MmMm! ¡Qué rico! and she refuses to choose between them.

 Jalissa Corrie, Marketing & Publicity Manager

 Jalissa has a degree in Management from Binghamton University and joined LEE & LOW in the summer of 2016.
 She likes to travel to distant lands through rich storytelling and in real life.
 When she isn’t reading, you can find her in bookstores across New York City.
-Her favorite LEE & LOW book is Yummy: The Last Days of a Southside Shorty.
+Her favorite LEE & LOW book is When Aidan Became a Brother.

 Stacy Whitman, Founder and Publisher of Tu Books, an imprint of Lee & Low Books

 Tu Books publishes diverse fantasy, science fiction, and mystery for children and young adults.
 She holds a master’s degree in children’s literature from Simmons College.
 She likes to bike around New York City when the weather is nice, and has been looking for an Asian steampunk to read for years.

 Jill Eisenberg, Senior Director of Curriculum and Literacy Strategy